glennhenry/cs-notes/docs/compilers-and-programming-languages/10-data-abstraction/data-abstraction.md

 Different language has different way of managing visibility.
 In C++, the rules for visibility modifier in inheritance as follows.

-- **Public Inheritance** : When a derived class inherits publicly from a base class, public members of the base class remain public in the derived class, protected members of the base class become protected in the derived class, and private members of the base class are not accessible directly in the derived class.
+- **Public Inheritance**: When a derived class inherits publicly from a base class, public members of the base class remain public in the derived class, protected members of the base class become protected in the derived class, and private members of the base class are not accessible directly in the derived class.
-- **Protected Inheritance** : In protected inheritance, public and protected members of the base class become protected in the derived class.
+- **Protected Inheritance**: In protected inheritance, public and protected members of the base class become protected in the derived class.
 Private members of the base class are not accessible directly in the derived class.
-- **Private Inheritance** : With private inheritance, all members of the base class become private in the derived class.
+- **Private Inheritance**: With private inheritance, all members of the base class become private in the derived class.
 This means that public and protected members of the base class are not accessible outside the derived class.

-Illustration :
+Illustration:

 ```cpp
 class Base {